gustavo-rdrgs7/gustavo-rdrgs7/README.md

 ## 🧠 What I do

--   🎓 Studying software Engineering at the third semester at Universidade Católica de Brasília
+-   🎓 Studying software Engineering at the fourth semester at Universidade Católica de Brasília

 -   🚀 I stay focused to learning a lot about network engineering and cybersecurity because one of my dreams is be a good worker in this area that i love it​